-A journalist by profession, founded the Order of Alhambra, on February 29, 1904, in Brooklyn, New York, as a Catholic fraternal and social association.
-At the time of his death, on April 18, 1931, at the age of seventy one, Mr. Bennett was recognized by the New York Times as an historian for his writings on the history of the Catholic Church, an emphasis that he had helped to integrate into the objectives of the Order of the Alhambra, Inc.
+William Harper Bennett, a journalist, founded the Order of the Alhambra on February 29, 1904, in Brooklyn, New York.
+He established it as a Catholic fraternal and social association.
+By the time of his death on April 18, 1931, at the age of seventy-one, Mr. Bennett had gained recognition from the New York Times as an historian for his writings on the history of the Catholic Church.
+This historical focus was a key element he integrated into the Order's objectives.

-Mr. Bennett's genius and vision in organization were dramatically evident in the Al Sunna (The Rule) that he had crafted for the new organization and in the procedures that he had prepared for the opening and closing of the Supreme Divan, its supreme governing body.
-The Al Sunna is still in use today and contains the revised constitution and bylaws of the Order of the Alhambra, Inc.
+His organizational genius and vision were clearly evident in the Al Sunna (The Rule) that he crafted.
+This included the detailed procedures he prepared for the opening and closing of the Supreme Divan, the organization's governing body.
+The Al Sunna, which contains the Order's revised constitution and bylaws, remains in use today.

 The Alhambra fez was presented to Pope John Paul II in St. Peter Square on September 17, 1980 by VSC Sam S. Spatafore